 A key piece of information to know about resetting a Google Nest Thermostat is the difference between a restart and a reset.

-• Restart: Similar to restarting any electronic device, including your phone or computer, restarting your Nest Thermostat turns it off before starting it right back up again.
-This maintains all your settings and is a step to take if your Nest is frozen or not connecting to Wi-Fi.
+• Restart: This process is similar across most electronics, including your phone or computer, restarting your Nest Thermostat means a quick off / on cycle.
+This preserves current settings and should be attempted if your Nest is frozen or not connecting to Wi-Fi.

 • Reset: A reset erases some or all of your settings.
-In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they're moving out and prefer to erase any personal details from the Nest before leaving it for the next homeowner.
+For the most part, homeowners will perform a reset as they're moving into a new house and bringing the thermostat with them, or if they're moving out and prefer to erase their personal information from the Nest before leaving it behind for the next resident.

-To initiate a reset, first write down your temperature settings so they're still available if you forget or erase them.
-Next, find Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+To reset, first write down your temperature settings so you have them if they get erased.
+Next, locate Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-• Restart: Deactivates your Nest before rebooting it with your settings.
-You can also press the outside of the Nest and hold it down for a few seconds until it turns black, at which point you can remove your hand.
+• Restart: Deactivates your Nest and starts it back up while remembering your settings.
+Another way to restart is to press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.

-• Schedule: This type of reset clears any info about your temperature schedule—including for your hot water, if you have that programmed into your Nest.
-If you choose this, you’ll have to input a new schedule or wait while your Nest learns your schedule.
+• Schedule: This reset clears all scheduling information—including for your hot water, if that has been connected to your Nest.
+If you choose this, you’ll need to create a new schedule or wait until the Nest learns your schedule.

-• Away: An Away reset erases all the information your Nest has learned about how often you walk by, so that it can change the temperature accordingly.
+• Away: An Away reset removes anything your Nest has learned about how often you walk by, so that it can update the temperature on its own.

 • Network: With a network reset, it forgets connection logins and your Nest is disconnected from Wi-Fi.
 Use this option if you want your Nest to forget your Wi-Fi password.